 Since 2008, the Confederation, cantons and communes have been working together to establish digital public services in Switzerland.
-For this purpose, they have defined a joint eGovernment strategy; implementation is coordinated by the tripartite organisation eGovernment Switzerland.
-Other organisations such as the Swiss Conference on Informatics (SIK/CSI) or the eCH standardisation association promote the use of information and communication technology in public administrations.
+For this purpose, they defined a joint eGovernment strategy, implementation of which was coordinated by the tripartite organisation eGovernment Switzerland until the end of 2021.
+Until the DPSS strategy is approved, the 2020-2023 eGovernment Strategy Switzerland will continue to serve as a guideline for Digital Public Services Switzerland.
+Other organisations such as the eCH standardisation association promote the use of information and communication technology in public administrations.
 As a result, in recent years the Confederation, cantons and communes have laid a great deal of groundwork and set up a large number of electronic government services.

 In an international comparison, the digitalisation of services and processes in Swiss public administrations is proceeding rather slowly.
-In addition, new challenges are emerging, such as the once-only principle in data management or the widespread automation of administrative procedures.
-The Federal Council and the CCG therefore take the view that it is necessary to better coordinate activities across the three levels of government in a new organisation.
+In addition, new challenges are emerging, such as the once-only principle in data management and the widespread automation of administrative procedures.
+The Federal Council and the CCG therefore took the view that it was necessary to better coordinate activities across the three levels of government in a new organisation.
 At the beginning of April 2020, they issued the mandate for the phased creation of this new organisation.

-In the first phase, running until 2022, a political platform is planned as a standard development, without any powers as yet, but with a broad mandate and the right to make proposals.
-The second phase will see a political platform which will set binding standards in areas such as data management.
+The DPSS will be established in phases.
+In the first phase, running from 2022, a political platform is planned as a standard development.
+A new legal framework is required in order to develop the DPSS further as a political platform with binding standards (second phase).
 In the third phase, an authority will be set up, with a broad mandate and associated powers.
 At the end of each phase, the Federal Council and the Plenary Assembly of the CCG will assess what has been achieved, and decide on the next phase.